New from ACTIVE: Check out our latest products here

 Washing Wrestling Knee Pads by Hand

-Fill the tub halfway with warm water and add a scoopful of ACTIVE Detergent.
-You might also want to add a capful of white vinegar to eliminate odors.
+Fill a sink or tub with warm water and add one scoop of ACTIVE Detergent.
+You can also add a bit of white vinegar if odors are an issue.

 Let them air dry by hanging them up in a well-ventilated area.
 Do not put them in the dryer.